coderofsalvation/hubot-script-shellcmd/README.md

 ###  Configuration:

-This plugin uses a bash-script as entry plugin for security reasons:
+This plugin uses a bash-script as entry point for the bash-commands for security reasons.

-    HUBOT_SHELLCMD="bash/handler"
+By default it will point to the shipped bash-script, but can be changed by setting an (startup) env-var:

+    HUBOT_SHELLCMD="/foo/bar/myhandler"